ryt-io/ryt-tooling-sdk-go/README.md

 ## Wallet Interface

-The SDK provides a `Wallet` interface for interacting with Avalanche networks.
-The `local.LocalWallet` is its main implementation.
+The SDK provides a `Wallet` interface for interacting with Avalanche networks. `local.LocalWallet` is its main implementation.

 ```go
 // Create a wallet for Fuji testnet